DataDog/heroku-buildpack-datadog/README.md

 [...]
 ```

-### Datadog is reporting a higher number of agents than dynos
+### Datadog is reporting a higher number of Agents than dynos

 Make sure you have `DD_DYNO_HOST` set to `true` and that `HEROKU_APP_NAME` has a value set for every Heroku application.
 See the [Hostname section](#hostname) for details.